Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Auslander-Reiten quiver

-\begin{convention} Note that there are only finitely many Dynkin quivers for finite type $E_n$.
-In later sections, we will prove our assertions for finite type $E_n$ by observing that each argument holds for one special quiver $Q$ in Appendix.
-Hence we can check for all other quivers by applying the strategy given in \eqref{eq: observations reflection}, since every Dynkin quiver $Q'$ is of a form $Q'=s_{i_1}\cdots s_{i_r}Q$ for some $r \in \Z_{\ge 0}$ and $i_t \in I$ $(1 \le t \le r)$. \end{convention}
+\begin{remark} Note that there are only finitely many Dynkin quivers for type $E_{6,7,8}$.
+In later sections, we will prove our assertions for type $E_{6,7,8}$ by observing that each argument holds for one special quiver $Q$ in Appendices.
+Then we can check for other quivers by applying the strategy given in Remark~\ref{eq: observations reflection}, since every Dynkin quiver $Q'$ can be obtained from the $Q$ by applying reflections functors properly: